Last Updated on August 30, 2023 by Angela Vaz

 It will benefit you and the environment.

-Keep an Expense app and log your expenses every single day before you sleep.
+Keep an Expense app and log your expenses daily before you sleep.

 This habit is one that everyone needs to follow.